Cyber FAQs

 The CBP Lawyers cyber incident response team will assess the notified cyber event and advise the law practice whether coverage is available and if so, will act on a reservation of rights basis from that stage.

-Lawcover is not the insurer for the group cyber risk policy and notifications should be made directly to the CBP Lawyers incident response team as above.
+Lawcover is not the insurer for the cyber risk insurance policy and notifications should be made directly to the CBP Lawyers incident response team as above.

-Click here to access all Lawcover cyber risk information, including a copy of the group cyber risk policy.
+Click here to access all Lawcover cyber risk information, including a copy of the cyber risk insurance policy.